OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 There are 9 factors which usually would entail 9 dimensional integration over the latent density.
-Such high dimensional integration is either intractable or takes an impractical amount of time.
+Such high dimensional integration is either intractable or takes a long time to run.
 However, this model happens to have a two-tier covariance structure that permits analytic reduction to 3 dimensional integration.
 Formally,  a two-tier covariance matrix is restricted to